ibm-cloud-docs/cloud-pak-data/getting-started.md

 Before you can install {{site.data.keyword.cpd_full_notm}}, you must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html).

 In addition, you must have a [{{site.data.keyword.openshiftlong_notm}} Version 4.3.18 or above](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) single-zone cluster on IBM Cloud.
+The minimum recommendation for {{site.data.keyword.cpd_full_notm}} is 16 cores, 64GB RAM, 1 TB Persistent storage.
-Ensure that the cluster has sufficient resources to run {{site.data.keyword.cpd_full_notm}}.
-For details, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.
+This minimum recommendation is not sufficient to install all of the services.
+You must ensure that you have sufficient resources for the services that you planned to install.For details, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.

 To install {{site.data.keyword.cpd_full}} on IBM Cloud, a user must have the following IAM Roles:
  * Account Management > License and Entitlement > Platform Editor role -  To assign a license